Female Founders: Susan Sarich of SusieCakes On The Five Things You Need To Thrive and Succeed as a Woman Founder

 You are a person of great influence.
 If you could inspire a movement that would bring the most amount of good for the greatest number of people, what would that be?
 You never know what your idea can trigger.

-Jon Werner of KOYA Innovations: “They Told Me It Was Impossible And I Did It Anyway” was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.
+Female Founders: Susan Sarich of SusieCakes On The Five Things You Need To Thrive and Succeed as a… was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.